placebo-me-please/tic-tac-toe/development_plan.md

 The goal of this project is to develop a simple, two-user game of Tic-Tac-Toe.
 The game must have an interactive input field and a graphical display of the game that is updated to reflect the current state of the game.

-The motivation for writing this document is to approach the project semi-formally.
 Because the reason I chose to learn software is to explore new career options, I decided I should approach this project with good development practices in mind.
 However, the limited complexity of the project does not warrant more than a single page.

 ## User Story ##